dadadel/ebooks/README.md

 ======

 This is a very basic python WSGI web application to browse an ebook collection.
+Accepted formats are PDF and EPUB but you can easily add others.

 It allows searching, filtering by letter, getting book's informations (author, description), and downloading.
 The application is contained in a single python file.
 It is not really pythonist as it is made of basic functions and no class.